 Throughout the text I added comments enclosed in square brackets.
 These include ages or approximate ages as well as comments with explanations or clarifying meanings.
 To figure Emma's age I used the birthdate November 5, 1864.
 This is from my grandmother's record book, Daily Heavenly Manna for the Household of Faith where her mother wrote:

 - Mrs. Emma Bougham born 1864, November 5.
 When far away and frieds are few think of me and I'll think of you.
 Wrote March 28, 1921 by your mother in her lonely hours.
 Mrs. George Brougham.

-This date slightly disagreed with the introduction written by my gradmother.
+This date slightly disagreed with the introduction written by my grandmother.
 She wrote that Emma's mother died when she was six when according to the dates she had just turned seven.
-I am learning that doing the work of a biographer or historian, interpretting authentic primary resources, is more complicated than I had imagined.
+I am learning that doing the work of a biographer or historian, interpreting authentic primary resources, is more complicated than I had imagined.
 Unlike college research there is no professor advising me about what is too little or too much editing.

 I hope you enjoy this!

 Please do not use any of this without permission.

 My Mother's Life

 My mother, Mary Jan Griffin died on Nov 16th 1871.
 [Emma was just 7 years old.]
 I lived with my grandparents till the year 1872 when father married again to a woman in Tioga.
 [Tioga is a county in Northern Pennsylavania.]
 I went there and lived with my father.
 In July my father, my sister, step mother and I came to Port Allegheny to visit my mother's people.
 I thought I never had a better time!
 Then we all went back home and stayed there, and went to school in a little red school house.